bradleysigma/tirules/questions.md

 ### Mercenary Contract
 - If the planet becomes neutral, does it get re-explored (or does it re-relic for The Fracture planets) when a player invades later?
 - What happens regarding the exhausted/readied status of a legendary planet ability card when a legendary planet is returned and then recontrolled?
+- Addendum: Would this be affected by a status phase occurring between the returning and the recontrolling?
 - What happens to attachments on a planet if it is neutralised?
 Does the answer differ for exploration cards, _Terraform_ and/or _Nano-Forge_?

 ### Puppets on a String
 - If Yssaril plays this, and has _Transparasteel Plating_, can other players play action cards?
-- _Fleet Logistics_, _Master Plan_ and Keleres Commander?
+- Can additional actions be perform with _Fleet Logistics_, _Master Plan_ and/or the Keleres Commander?
-- Transactions?
+- Can the player perform transactions during their action from _Puppets on a String_?
-- "Start/end of your turn" abilities?
+- Can the player perform any "start/end of your turn" abilities?
-- "End that player's turn" abilities?
+- Can any "end that player's turn" abilities be resolved during this action?
 - In general, is it the player's turn?

 ### Refit Troops